This chapter will discuss surveillance and health screening in occupational health and the common principles that guide program performance.

 Hazard surveillance (systematic monitoring of the workplace for hazardous exposures) is an important part of occupational surveillance activities.
 The identification of potentially harmful levels of exposure to hazardous substances or conditions before work-related diseases or injuries have developed or are recognized provides the opportunity for prevention through workplace redesign and implementation of engineering or administrative controls to reduce risk.

 Hazard surveillance information can be collected by worker interview, walk-through inspections, or environmental sampling.
-As a result of hazard surveillance and other health surveillance ...
+As a result of hazard surveillance ...